New York Nursing License Renewal & Licensing Guide

 Who Qualifies

-First-time RN applicants who have graduated from a state-approved nursing program and must take the NCLEX.
+This pathway is designed for first-time RN applicants who graduated from a state-approved nursing program and have never been licensed in another state.
+New graduates must apply through NYSED and pass the NCLEX.

 Steps for NY Licensure by Examination